ridha-415/filaops/FilaOps_Zero-to-Running_macOS_Linux_SSH.md

 uvicorn app.main:app --host 0.0.0.0 --port 8002
 ```

-## Frontend can’t reach backend
+## Frontend can't reach backend
-- If both are on the same machine, frontend should call `http://localhost:8001`
+- If both are on the same machine, frontend should call `http://localhost:8000`
-- If frontend is on your laptop but backend is remote, update frontend env to call `http://SERVER_IP:8001` and open firewall (`ufw allow 8001/tcp`)
+- If frontend is on your laptop but backend is remote, update frontend env to call `http://SERVER_IP:8000` and open firewall (`ufw allow 8000/tcp`)

 ---